playframework/playframework/documentation/manual/hacking/Documentation.md

 ## Gender-neutral language and names

 The Play community honors gender diversity.
-When writing examples in documentation, please use [gender-neutral language](https://en.wikipedia.org/wiki/Gender-neutral_language) and [unisex names](https://en.wikipedia.org/wiki/Unisex_name) whenever possible.
+When writing examples in the documentation, please use [gender-neutral language](https://en.wikipedia.org/wiki/Gender-neutral_language) and [unisex names](https://en.wikipedia.org/wiki/Unisex_name) whenever possible.
 Ask your reviewer(s) for help if you are unsure of the right wording.

 ## Markdown